In 2015, there were 1.4 million patients in hospice care. Are you looking for high-quality hospice home care for your loved one?

 Chaplains, priests, or other spiritual counselors can provide spiritual care and guidance for the family including your loved one.
 Social workers can provide referrals to other support programs and provide counseling.

 Pharmacists are a part of the team since they’ll prescribe medication that will be most beneficial.
-Trained volunteers can be part of the team as well, offering respite care for caregivers or company.
+Trained volunteers can be part of the team as well, offering respite care for caregivers or companies.
 They can also help with transportation and any other practical needs.

 Other specialists could include speech, occupational, and physical therapy.
 Bereavement counselors will offer support and guidance after the passing of your loved one.

-Where Is Hospice Located
+Where Is Hospice Care Service Located

-Most of the time hospice care is provided right in your home with a family member normally as the caregiver.
+Most of the time hospice care service is provided right in your home with a family member normally as the caregiver.
 It can also be available at assisted living facilities, nursing homes, and dedicated hospice facilities.

 Sometimes no matter the care received, your loved one might need to stay in a hospital.
 If hospice is an option, these are the things you should look for.

-1. Certified Hospice Care
+1. Certified Hospice Care Service

 Hospices aren’t required to be certified or accredited, so this is something you’ll want to find out from different hospice services.
 When they seek outside accreditation, it proves they’re committed to going the extra mile for care.